5 Strategies To Get Free Instagram Followers Daily

 Let’s face it.
-Instagram is a mystery for the most of us.
-Between external apps shutting down, buying followers, the shadowban debacle and the follow and unfollow game, it’s almost impossible to grow your account organically.
+Instagram is a mystery for most of us.
+Between constant algorithm changes, buying followers, the shadowban debacle and the follow and unfollow game, it’s almost impossible to grow your account organically.

-But after a few weeks of trying out different strategies, I cracked the code and I can tell you exactly how I manage to get around 30 real Instagram followers daily.
+But after a few weeks of trying out different strategies last year, I cracked the code and I can tell you exactly how I manage to get around 30 real Instagram followers daily.

-First of all, whenever you want to grow a different social media account, I find it that it’s best to dimish the effort you put into all the other platforms and focus on the one you’re trying to grow (unless you’re a superhero and you can do everything at once, in which case disregard what I just said and fly off into the sunset while managing at least 3 different accounts and saving puppies from trees).
+First of all, whenever you want to grow a specific social media account, I find it that it’s best to dimish the effort you put into all the other platforms and focus on the one you’re trying to grow (unless you’re a superhero and you can do everything at once, in which case disregard what I just said and fly off into the sunset while managing at least 3 different accounts and saving puppies from trees).

 When I decided to experiment more with Instagram, I had to leave other platforms on the backburner for a while and schedule content ahead of time so I can focus solely on Instagram for a while.
 And it worked!

 Want to know what tools I use to automate my social media and be active even when I take a social media break?
 Read my article on The Best Apps I Use To Schedule Social Media Posts.

 This is a screenshot I took after about two weeks of starting my experiment.